BioSystemsUM/DeepMol/docs/manual_docs/pipeline.md

-### Let us try using the pipeline just to visualize the chemical space
+## Pipeline just to visualize the chemical space

 ```python